 Everyone has unique needs and aspirations.
 Meeting everyday needs and achieving those aspirations could be challenging.
 But there are ways to overcome those challenges.
 Saving is a great way to help you achieve your life goals.
 At GBTI we have a range of saving plans designed to help you achieve your dreams.

 Statement Savings Account

-Our Statement Savings Account is linked to our ATM service and caters to the individual customer who appreciates technology-based banking services.
+Our Statement Savings Account is linked to our ATM service.

-Upon opening an Account customers are automatically issued with our Kaieteur Classic Debit Card, which allows for the use of our ATM facility to withdraw cash, make deposits, transfer between accounts and pay utility bills from your account at your convenience.
-Additionally, the Card allows you access to our Point-of-Sale service available at local stores, supermarkets, gas stations, restaurants and wherever our Kaieteur Classic Sign is seen.
-Transaction slips serve as a record while bank statements are prepared and mailed every three months.
+Upon opening an Account customers are automatically issued a Kaieteur Classic Debit Card.
+The card can be used to access our ATM facility to withdraw cash, make deposits, transfer funds between accounts and pay utility bills from your account.
+The Card also allows you access to our Point-of-Sale service available at local stores, supermarkets, gas stations, restaurants and wherever our Kaieteur Classic Sign is seen.
+Transaction slips serve as a record while bank statements are available via the Direct Banking portal.
 Interest is calculated on the minimum balance for the quarter and paid at the end of April and October.

 The ATM is a 24-hr service available at several locations in Georgetown and around the country for your convenience.